| AnnouncementsCommitment

 nation that might cut their corporate donations in large

 amounts.
 Let's replenish our basket!!!
+Used EyeglassesThere is a

 basket also in the narthex for collecting used